-After initiative is complete and everyone has drawn cards, everyone can begin taking turns.
-If initiative was rolled, turns proceed in order according to the initiative rolls.
+If initiative was rolled, turns proceed in order according to the Initiative values.
 The entity with the highest result goes first.
-Players win ties for initiative.
+Players win ties for Initiative.
 If multiple players tie, they can decide among them who will go first; if there is disagreement that is not quickly resolved, the DM will decide for them.
-In exploration scenarios the players go first and in whichever order they choose, followed by the DM's Challenges.

 Each entity's turn consists of the following phases, which must be performed in this order:

 The Strategy Phase is used for taking various tactical activites.
 Specifically, you can perform any one of the following operations:

 Hostile Actions are considered attacks and permit a Reaction play from the target.
 Reactions include means of defense or countering, often played in an attempt to cause the Action to fail.
 If the target cannot play a Reaction for whatever reason (such as if they have none available or as a result of Resilience penalties), the Action automatically succeeds.

 Assists and Interrupts are additional types of cards that you can play when it is not your turn.
 Each of these has a Trigger entry with conditions that must be met in order for you to be able to play the card.
 Assists trigger off of ally activities while Interrupts trigger off of enemy activities.

 You can only play one Assist per turn and one Interrupt per turn; outside of the Turn Phase of a round, you can play one each in the Draw Phase and one each in the Discard Phase.
 You can play both an Assist and an Interrupt in the same turn, and you can play Assists and Interrupts on subsequent turns within the same round.
 You cannot play Assists or Interrupts when it is your turn (unless otherwise specified).